seatable/seatable-admin-docs/manual/docker/Python-Runner/Deploy SeaTable Python Runner.md

-### Modifying the configuration file
+### Modifying the Configuration File

-Open the Python Runner's conf file in an editor and add the address of SeaTable's FAAS Scheduler to the configuration.
+Open the Python Runner's conf file in an editor and add the address of SeaTable's FAAS Scheduler to the configuration:

 ``` bash
 cd /opt/seatable-python-runner/conf